 As a result of evolving, but inconsistent, regulatory requirements and the evolution of carbon reporting methodologies and ensuing metrics, our investment funds have varying degrees of data coverage in terms of certain carbon metrics.
 We have taken the decision not to report on funds that have less than 50% data coverage, as measured by the percentage of the Fund's value covered in specific metric, according to data from Clarity AI.
 The rationale behind this decision is that low coverage feeding into a carbon metric may potentially be meaningless, or even misleading.
 In addition, we believe that data coverage under 70% of a Fund's investments should not be relied upon and have highlighted this where relevant.

-We have determined a sufficient level of data coverage for the Fund's investments is available in order to provide the key metrics described earlier in this report.
+We believe that the available level of data coverage for the Fund's investments is insufficient to provide plausible values for the key metrics described earlier in this report.